htmartin/scripts/monitoring.md

-# All from procps package
+# All from procps package: top, uptime

 # uptime